pierewoj/serviceHealthCheck/README.md

-Run `./copy-messages-jar.sh` to copy messages jar.
-Set up message-broker component at first.
+Run `./copy-messages-models-jars.sh` to copy messages and models jars.
+Set up message-broker and database component at first, then run database-schema.